PingOne Native SDKs

 Adding the SDK to your app using CocoaPods

-If you’re new to CocoaPods, see the official documentation for information on how to create and use Podfiles.
+If you're new to CocoaPods, refer to the official documentation for information on how to create and use Podfiles.

 Open your project's Podfile and add the following to your app's target: